-- $\begin{tabular}{ll} \textbf{1.} & Follow the procedure in Before working inside your computer.} \end{tabular}$ - 2.
-Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable. - 4.
-Remove the wireless card.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the base cover.

+- 3. Remove the primary solid-state drive.

+- 4. Remove the secondary solid-state drive.

+- 5. Remove the battery.

-The following images indicate the location of the speakers and provide a visual representation of the removal procedure.
+The figure indicates the location of the speakers and provides a visual representation of the removal procedure.